spospordo/espresso-api/README.md

+# Archive Note

+This was a great little project I ran directly on linux.
+However, the project grew in scope and did many things and I move most functionality to another project which was containerized and much more robust.

 # espresso-api README
 I use this project to track espresso recipe for 3 different beans and display on my TRMNL eInk display.